godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

   stretch scale to a value corresponding to the display scale factor in an :ref:`autoload <doc_singletons_autoload>`'s ``_ready()`` function.
-  The display scale factor is set in the operating system's settings and can be queried using :ref:`screen_get_scale<class_DisplayServer_method_screen_get_scale>`.
-This method is currently only implemented on macOS.
-On other operating systems, you will need to implement a method to guess the display scale factor based on the screen resolution (with a setting to let the user override this if needed).
+  The display scale factor is set in the operating system's settings and can be queried using :ref:`screen_get_scale <class_DisplayServer_method_screen_get_scale>`.
+This method is currently implemented on Android, iOS, Linux (Wayland only), macOS and Web.
+  On other platforms, you'll have to implement a method to guess the display scale factor based on the screen resolution (with a setting to let the user override this if needed).
 This is the approach currently used by the Godot editor.

-The **Allow Hidpi** setting is only effective on Windows and macOS.
+The **Allow hiDPI** setting is only effective on Windows and macOS.
 It's ignored on all other platforms.

 .. note::

     The Godot editor itself is always marked as DPI-aware.
-Running the project from the editor will only be DPI-aware if **Allow Hidpi** is enabled in the Project Settings.
+Running the project from the editor will only be DPI-aware if **Allow hiDPI** is enabled in the Project Settings.

 .. _doc_multiple_resolutions_reducing_aliasing_on_downsampling: